-Bisalloy is continuing with its growth strategy into FY21 in a shift towards focusing on the premium grades of QT steels from its Unanderra plant, including armour and defence grades while developing the volume growth of other products sourced from Bisalloy's CJV operation.
+In FY22 Bisalloy is continuing with its growth strategy of focusing on the premium grades of QT steels from its Unanderra plant, including armour and defence grades while developing the volume growth of other products sourced from Bisalloy's CJV operation.

-This strategy and focus has resulted in strong margin growth in the second half of FY20 with good momentum going into FY21.
-Bisalloy is forecasting profitability to be up in FY21.
+This strategy and focus has resulted in strong margin growth in the second half of FY21 with good momentum going into FY22.
+Bisalloy is forecasting profitability to be up in FY22.